beichenglangzi/KModules/Data Storage/README.md

     // data read successfully, so we override the current data: playerDataObject = data
 }else{
-    // the data does not exist, so this is a new player...
+    // the data does not exist, so this is a new player.
+    // the playerDataObject will remain unchanged.
 }

-// change the data during the game: playerDataObject.name = "Devil Otter"
+// change the data during the game: playerDataObject.name = "Devil Otter" playerDataObject.bestScore = -9999

 // write to save the changes:
 DataManager.write(data: playerDataObject, key: "playerDataObject", cloud: true)